vEnhance/1802/src/cross.typ

   - The *direction* is given by requiring $bf(v) times bf(w)$ to be perpendicular to _both_ $bf(v)$ and $bf(w)$, and also satisfying the *right-hand rule*.
 ]

+Like with the dot product, it's not obvious at all why these definitions are compatible!
+@eqn-cross-raw-alg is probably also really mysterious and seems to come from nowhere.
+In this case, I think the idea is that you should start with the geometric definition, then grind through some calculation to get a system of equations.
+If you solve the system of equations, you wind up with @eqn-cross-raw-alg as the result.
+If you want to see this derivation done in full, check @appendix-crosspf.

 #typesig[
   The cross product *only* accepts two vectors *both of length $3$*.
   And it outputs a single *vector of length $3$*.